 The University must reply to each request for review within twenty working days of receipt.
 If it is agreed that the original response was wrong, or the original request was not handled fairly in accordance with the Freedom of Information (Scotland) Act 2002 or the Environmental Information [Scotland] Regulations 2004, then you will be given a new response.
 The new response may include all, some, or possibly none of the information originally requested.
 If the response is not complete, reasons for exemptions will be provided.

 The University is under no obligation to comply with vexatious or repeated requests to which a response was recently provided.

 3. The University Review Procedure

-The University will acknowledge receipt of your request and will inform the Deputy Secretary of Court that a request for review has been received.
+The University will acknowledge receipt of your request and will inform the Executive Director of Information Services that a request for review has been received.
 The Data Protection and Freedom of Information Office will be invited to comment on the original decision reached.

-The Deputy Secretary of Court may appoint a senior officer of the University, who will not have been involved in the original decision, to consider the request for review as well as the original response that was sent to you.
+The Executive Director of Information Services may appoint a senior officer of the University, who will not have been involved in the original decision, to consider the request for review as well as the original response that was sent to you.
 The senior officer, or his/her representative, may contact you to seek clarification regarding the original request or your grounds for a review of the decision.

-In instances where the Deputy Secretary of Court was involved in any actions or decisions relating to the original request, another senior officer of the University will be appointed to take responsibility for carrying out the review.
+In instances where the Executive Director of Information Services was involved in any actions or decisions relating to the original request, another senior officer of the University will be appointed to take responsibility for carrying out the review.

 The University will reply to you in writing within 20 working days of receiving your request, to inform you of the review process and the decision reached.